 Department of Medical Sciences, Unit of Endocrine Oncology, Clinical Chemistry, University Hospital, Uppsala, Sweden

-NOTE: The importance of Chromogranin A as a neuroendicrine marker has been known and documented in the medical literature for over 20 years.
+NOTE: The importance of Chromogranin A as a neuroendocrine marker has been known and documented in the medical literature for over 20 years.

-From the Medical Director of the Carcinoid Cancer Foundation
+From the Medical Director Emeritus of the Carcinoid Cancer Foundation

 LETTER OF MEDICAL NEED AND EXPLANATION FOR UNUSUAL BLOOD TESTS BEING USED ROUTINELY